MSc (Hon) Julianna Sudi, Digital Design Strategist

 I've spent the last couple of years studying behavioral science and the principles of human-computer interaction to master the nuances and metas of making the right design decisions in order to fulfill the product goals.
 If someone would ask me today, 'don't you think we should change the color of the button instead of adding tooltips', I would reply: ugly sells, but misguided does not.

 Design strategy is a complicated matter and it's never a solitary work.

-For me, the design consultant, to wrap up and position a product in the right market segment conveying the right value for the right price I need you to be prepared, have a vision and a plan.
+For me, the design strategist, to wrap up and position a product in the right market segment conveying the right value for the right price I need you to be prepared, have a vision and a plan.
 To achieve the best possible result with our partnership, please:

 Thank you for your interest, looking forward to talk to you soon!